-There are four broad categories of choices under consideration in this Interim Report:
+There are four broad categories of choices at the core of the Review:

 - 1. The size of council (i.e., the number of elected representatives); - 2.
 How councillors are elected (wards, at-large or a combination of both systems); - 3.
 How many wards (if a ward system is chosen); and, - 4.
-The design of ward boundaries (if a ward system is chosen).7
+The design of ward boundaries (if a ward system is chosen).